Skip to content

 ts

-import { HttpException } from '@forinda/kickjs-core'
+import { HttpException } from '@forinda/kickjs'

 throw new HttpException(400, 'Invalid input')